diwic/reffers-rs/docs/Pointers.md

 For longer lived structs, which needs to be referenced from many places, you'll have to resort to [Rc](https://doc.rust-lang.org/std/rc/struct.Rc.html) (or [Arc](https://doc.rust-lang.org/std/sync/struct.Arc.html), the thread safe version).
 And along comes the usual problems of making sure there are no Rc cycles, or your application will have memory leaks.
 But in Rust, you'll quickly discover something else: anything inside an Rc cannot be mutated.
 All you got is an immutable reference.

 To the rescue comes [RefCell](https://doc.rust-lang.org/std/cell/struct.RefCell.html), which allows the interior to be mutated even through just an immutable reference.
-You'll find `Rc<RefCell<T>>` to be a fairly common pattern to resolve this, but it comes with its own twist: now you have to think about avoiding RefCell panics.
+You might find `Rc<RefCell<T>>` to be a fairly common pattern to resolve this, but it comes with its own twist: now you have to think about avoiding RefCell panics.
 Here's an example of how a RefCell panic can occur:

     struct Wheel {
         bicycle: Rc<RefCell<Bicycle>>,